Erasing, Converting, and Communicating: The Power of Resource-Nongenerating Operations: Preliminary Knowledge

 A common-used quantifier is the robustness-based measure.
 It is widely applied in the specific resource theories, such as, entanglement \cite{vidal1999robustness}, coherence \cite{napoli2016robustness} and quantum steering \cite{piani2015}.
 Here we propose the robustness-based measures of generic resoure theory.
-Assume $\rho\in\mathcal{D}_{\mathcal{H}},$ its robustness-based measure $R_G(\rho)$ and standard robustness-based measure $\mathcal{R}_G(\rho)$ are defined as follows,
+Assume $\rho\in\mathcal{D}_{\mathcal{H}},$ its robustness-based measure $R_G(\rho)$ and standard robustness-based measure $\mathscr{R}_G(\rho)$ are defined as follows,

 \begin{remark} Comparing the definition of $\mathscr{R}_{G}(\cdot)$ with $R_{G}(\cdot)$, the difference is that the mixing term in $\mathscr{R}_{G}(\cdot)$ is a free state, while it is an arbitrary state for $R_G(\cdot)$.
-When the resource is the bipartite entanglement, it was shown that the values of the robustness of entanglement and the generalized robustness of entanglement for a pure state are the same \cite{steiner2003generalized}. \end{remark}
+When the resource is the bipartite entanglement, it was shown that the values of the robustness of entanglement and the generalized robustness of entanglement for a pure state are the same \cite{steiner2003generalized}.
+Nevertheless, it maybe not valid for generic resource theories. \end{remark}